-The current density J has units $A/m^2$ and is often used, since we can multiply by the surface area of a conductor, if the current density is uniform.
+The current density J has units A/m^2 and is often used, since we can multiply by the surface area of a conductor, if the current density is uniform.

-$$I = A \times J$$
+$$I = Area \times I$$

-4.20 Drift current
+3.22 Drift current

-Charges in an electric field will give rise to a drift current.
+Charge carriers (electrons, holes, ions) in an electric field will give rise to a drift current.